Lena Lovato Archuleta: Awards and honors

 Archuleta received the Bernie Valdez Community Service Award from LARASA, the Civis Princeps (First Citizen) Citation in Humanitarianism from Regis University, the Hispanic Annual Salute, and the Denver Hispanic Chamber of Commerce "Famous Firsts" Award, among other local honors.
 She was inducted into the Colorado Women's Hall of Fame in 1985.

 In 1999 she received a Distinguished Service Award from the University of Colorado Denver for her contributions to the Hispanic community and senior citizens.
 In December 2001 Archuleta was honored as one of Denver's "Unsung Heroes" by Mayor Wellington Webb.

 In April 2002 the Denver Public Library Association introduced the annual Lena L. Archuleta Community Service Award, with Archuleta being the first recipient.
 LARASA initiated its annual Lena L. Archuleta Education Service Award in 2004.

 In October 2002 the Denver Public Schools system dedicated the Lena L. Archuleta Elementary School in the northeast Denver neighborhood of Montbello in her honor.
 The school, built at a cost of $10.8 million and educating grades K-5, was the first Denver public school named for a Latina.

+In December 2023, the Denver Public Library system dedicated its newest branch as the Lena Archuleta Branch Library in honor of Archuleta's contributions as an educator and leader in service of Denver's Hispanic community.